fgugliuzza/s2i-minecraft-server/README.md

 but we could use [Templates](https://docs.openshift.org/latest/dev_guide/templates.html) to set up the PV based on a parameter (and also set memory and CPU resource limits, and healthcheck).

+### Troubleshooting

+If the Builds > ... > Events (not Builds > ... > #N > Events!) shows
+"error instantiating Build from BuildConfig ...
+(0): Error resolving ImageStreamTag s2i-java:latest in namespace minecraft: unable to find latest tagged image" then you can try if first doing this helps:

+    oc new-build https://github.com/fabric8io-images/s2i.git --context-dir=java/images/jboss

+If this also fails with "error: buildconfigs.build.openshift.io "s2i" is forbidden: build strategy Docker is not allowed" then you cannot use that OpenShift instance.

 ## Locally